You are browsing documentation for an outdated version of Kong. Go here

-- The upstream APIs behind Kong will be available on proxy_listen and proxy_listen_ssl.
-Configure these ports accordingly to the access level you wish to grant to the upstream APIs.
+- The upstream APIs behind Kong will be available on proxy_listen.
+Configure this port accordingly to the access level you wish to grant to the upstream APIs.

 - Protect admin_listen, and only allow trusted sources that can access the Admin API.

 - Kong assumes a flat network topology in multi-datacenter setups.
 If you have a multi-datacenter setup, Kong nodes between the datacenters should communicate over a VPN connection.

 - Kong will try to auto-detect the node’s first, non-loopback, IPv4 address and advertise this address to other Kong nodes.
 Sometimes this is not enough and the IP address needs to be manually set, you can do that by changing the advertise property in the cluster configuration.